-WordPress provides an easy-to-use, powerful and flexible CMS tool to publish information about your business online.
+WordPress provides an easy-to-use, powerful and flexible tool to manage your content online.

 Publishing content regularly can help grow your business online.
-Getting your content published online with WordPress is as easy as 1-2-3:
+With WordPress, publishing your content online is as easy as 1-2-3:

 - Think …